UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-04-06-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
 Welcome to the twelfth week of school!
 Our semester is ending in about two weeks.
-Good Luck to everyone and I hope you guys achieve what you aimed for.
+Good Luck to everyone and I hope you guys achieve what you are aiming for.
 Today I brought the Compute Engineering Club election result and some interesting event.
 <br/>

 ### Highlights: